pacha/vem-tabline/README.md

 ![Vem Tabline - Screenshot](doc/screenshots/one-window.png)

-Vem tabline shows your tabs as numbered workspaces at the right of the top line of the screen and the list of open buffers to the left.
+Vem tabline shows the list of open buffers to the left of the top line of the screen and tabs as numbered workspaces to the right.

+Vem Tabline is a component of [Vem](https://www.vem-editor.org), an alternative command layout for Vim, but it can be used independently from the Vem project.

 Features
 --------